Qatten: A General Framework for Cooperative Multiagent Reinforcement Learning: Experimental Settings

 At each time step, agents receive local observations within their field of view.
 This encompasses information about the map within a circular area around each unit with a radius equal to the sight range, which is set to 9.
 The sight range makes the environment partially observable for agents.
 An agent can only observe others if they are both alive and located within its sight range.
 Hence, there is no way for agents to distinguish whether their teammates are far away or dead.
 If one unit (both for allies and enemies) is dead or unseen from another agent's observation, then its unit feature vector is reset to all zeros.
 The feature vector observed by each agent contains the following attributes for both allied and enemy units within the sight range: distance, relative x, relative y, health, shield, and unit type.
 If agents are homogeneous, the unit type feature will be omitted.
 All Protos units have shields, which serve as a source of protection to offset damage and can regenerate if no new damage is received.
 Lastly, agents can observe the terrain features surrounding them, in particular, the values of eight points at a fixed radius indicating height and walkability.

 The global state is composed of the joint unit features of both ally and enemy soldiers.
 Specifically, the state vector includes the coordinates of all agents relative to the centre of the map, together with unit features present in the observations.
 Additionally, the state stores the energy/cooldown of the allied units based the unit property, which represents the minimum delay between attacks/healing.
 All features, both in the global state and in individual observations of agents, are normalized by their maximum values.
+In Qatten, the agent $i$'s individual features $u^{i}$ include its own position (relative coordination to the central point), health, cooldown, the possible shield (if available) and the possible type feature (in heterogeneous scenarios), which is the part of the global state.